EFForg/OpenWireless/README.md

 More details about the OpenWireless project can be found at https://openwireless.org/.

-# HOPE
+# Quick Look

-Special for the weekend of the HOPE Conference, July 18-20, we have set up several instances of the web UI to be publicly accessible.
+If you'd just like to take a quick look at the web UI, we have set up several instances of the web UI to be publicly accessible.
 Please try out one of these instances and report to us any vulnerabilities you find.
-Feel free to set and admin password: These instances will reset at the top of each hour.
+Feel free to set an admin password: These instances will reset at the top of each hour.

 [0](http://ow.crud.net:8000)
 [1](http://ow.crud.net:8001)